sophieforceno/shuttle/README.md

 On first run, SHuttle will walk you through the setup.
 This requires a web browser for OAuth.
 You can run setup at any time by executing `./shuttle setup`

-Note: Since authentication with Pushbullet is via OAuth, pushes from SHuttle will appear under Following > SHuttle on the Pushbullet website/app.
+Note: pushes sent from SHuttle to all devices will appear under Following > SHuttle on the Pushbullet website/app.

 # Usage: